bluecats/bluecats-android-sdk/README.md

 * A new BCBeaconManager is available to filter BlueCats Beacon, iBeacon, Eddystone, etc.
 * Google Play Service dependency is removed.

-See Release Notes for more details.
+See Release Notes and the [migration guide](https://developer.bluecats.com/guides/android-migrating-from-1-13-8-to-2-0-0-2-0-1) for more details.

 ## Android SDK Installation
 ### Step 1.
+#### a) Using Android
 Installing the SDK into your project by adding the following to your build.gradle:
 ```gradle
 compile 'com.bluecats:bluecats-android-sdk:2.0.1'
 ```

 It will automatically add the extra dependencies for you:
 ```gradle
 compile 'com.google.code.gson:gson:2.2.4'
 compile 'com.android.support:support-v4:23.3.0'
 ```

-If you're using Eclipse, please read the [instructions](https://gist.github.com/henrybluecats/33d11f7852b2d24157e9820543f88ede).
+### b) Using Eclipse
+Follow the instructions detailed [here](https://gist.github.com/henrybluecats/33d11f7852b2d24157e9820543f88ede).

 ### Step 2.
-Add the following to your proguard rules:
+Add the following to your ProGuard rules:
 ```
 -keep class com.bluecats.sdk.** {*;}
 ```

 ### Step 3.
 Get an app token from [app.bluecats.com/apps](http://app.bluecats.com/apps) by clicking "Create New App" and giving your new app a name.
 Once created, your new app should appear in the list and you'll be able to access your app token by clicking the "Show App Token / Secret" button below it.